Alvor1991/PP4-Physio/TESTING.md

         <td rowspan=2>Card Display</td>
         <td rowspan=2>All</td>
         <td>Functionality</td>
-        <td>Each treatment is displayed as a card with an image, title, description, and a "Learn More" button.</td>
+        <td>Treatments are displayed as a card with an image, title, description, and a button.</td>
         <td><span style="color:green">Pass</span></td>
     </tr>
     <tr>